terkelg/prompts/readme.md

 ### Prompt Chain

 Prompt with a list of prompt objects.
-Returns object with response.
+Returns an object with the responses.
 Make sure to give each prompt a unique `name` property to prevent overwriting values.

 ```js